We are so excited for our Book Club video chat on July 17th when we are discussing Scrum: The Art of Doing Twice the Work in Half the Time.

 - Have you focused on happiness versus performance as a metric in your workplace before?
 What do you think you need to do to have this mindset adopted in your current setting?
 What is one thing you can do to improve your team’s happiness in the next two weeks?

-Looking forward to discussing the book with you on July 17th!
+Looking forward to discussing the book with you!